BradleySpiclin/DesignPatterns/README.md

 ## Patterns Implemented

 - **Strategy Pattern** – Encapsulates algorithms and allows them to be selected at runtime.
+- **Observer Pattern** – Allows objects to subscribe and react to state changes in another object.
 - *(More patterns will be added as the repository grows!)*

 ## Contributing